Crawfordsville, IN (CRF)

 Once known as the “Athens of Indiana” for its resident literary figures, one of the city’s prominent citizens, Major General Lew Wallace, a veteran of the American Civil War and once governor of the New Mexico territories, wrote Crawfordsville’s most famous literary work, Ben Hur: A Tale of the Christ in 1880.
 Ben Hur has been continuously in print since it was first published, only surpassed by Margaret Mitchell’s Gone with the Wind.
 Wallace’s novel has been made into movies three times and into an animated film once.

 Amtrak does not provide ticketing or baggage services at this facility.
 Between the Hoosier State and Cardinal, Crawfordsville is served by two daily trains.
 The Hoosier State is financed primarily through funds made available by the Indiana Department of Transportation and communities along the route.
-Equipment and onboard amenities are provided by Iowa Pacific Holdings; features and amenities will differ from Amtrak trains.

 - 10 Short Term Parking Spaces